-CVCOG shall not use an industry developed contract or a contract that is provided by a bidder or offeror unless it has first been evaluated and the benefits of the provided contract are determined to be acceptable to CVCOG.
-CVCOG shall ensure that such contracts include all required Federal provisions but do not include terms and conditions that may be unfavorable to any CVCOG program.
+CVCOG shall not use an industry-developed contract or a contract that is provided by a bidder or offeror unless it has first been evaluated and the benefits of the provided contract are determined to be acceptable to CVCOG.
+CVCOG shall ensure that such contracts include all required State of Texas and Federal provisions and do not include terms and conditions that may be unfavorable to any CVCOG program.